anders-kolstad/MadFates_Madingley/docs/05-Norway_spatialInputs.md

 rm(temp)
 ```

-The majo, expected patterns are visible, but Norway non-the-less have values that are comparateble to parts of Sahara.
-WHat does this environmental varieble actually represent?
+The major expected patterns are visible, but Norway non-the-less have values that are comparable to southern Greece.
+What does this environmental variable actually represent?

 <h3> Temperature </h3>